namhyung/uftrace/doc/uftrace-info.md

 :   Use this filename for trace data.
 Default is `uftrace.data`.

 \--symbols
 :   Print symbols table instead of the recorded tracing info.
 It will print two symbols tables - normal symbols and dynamic symbols.
 The normal symbols are from the executable itself, and dynamic symbols are for library calls.
+When COMMAND is given, it should provides symbol information which might not be available from the recorded path of 'exe image' or symbol file in the data directory.

 \--no-pager
 :   Do not use pager